 - The Russian proficiency examination should be taken by the end of the third semester of graduate study

-- The comprehensive examination should be taken by the end of the fourth semester of graduate study
+- Students in the Slavic Languages & Literatures program normally take the comprehensive examination by the end of the fourth semester of graduate study

 Permission to Proceed to the PhD Program